leegare/pet_insurance/README.md

 fig.savefig(path+'/graphics/StemmingAUCdistributions.png', dpi=fig.dpi)
 ```
 ![**Figure. **](graphics/StemmingAUCdistributions.png)
-The figure above shows the distribution of the performance score AUC of each of the classifiers.
-I divided the results by n-grams and by their dimensionality divided by 2 quartiles (low < 0.3, mid and high > 0.6).
-The 3rd column (showing the distributions with the number of features above 4000) doesn't show the distribution with 1-grams because the maximum number of 1-grams extracted from the training set was below the limit of 4000.
-However the number of combinations with 2-grams and 3-grams exceeded that limit.
+The figure above shows the AUC score distributions for each classifier, grouped by n-grams and feature dimensionality quartiles (low < 0.3, mid, and high > 0.6).
+The third column (features above 4,000) does not include 1-grams because the training set contained fewer than 4,000 1-grams.
+However, the combinations of 2-grams and 3-grams exceeded this threshold.

-The random forest (RF) along with the SVM with gradient descent (SGD) perform best at low dimensions and 1-grams.
-The decision trees (DT) classifier outperforms them but its performance decreases as the dimensionality increases.

-The Gaussian NB (GNB) classifier, on the other hand, stabilizes around .858 (AUC score) and 2-grams as the number of dimensions increase.
-This clf also shows a competitive AUC score above 80%.
-As for the Adaboost classifier (AB), shows a high score in the low dimensions with the more n-grams the better.
+- Random Forest (RF) and Stochastic Gradient Descent (SGD) classifiers performed best at lower dimensions and 1-grams.
+- Decision Trees (DT) initially outperformed RF and SGD but declined in performance as dimensionality increased.
+- Gaussian Naïve Bayes (GNB) stabilized around an AUC of ~0.858 with 2-grams and maintained competitive performance (>80%).
+- AdaBoost (AB) showed strong performance in lower dimensions and improved further with higher n-grams.

-So there is a tradeoff between the number of features and the number of ngrams.
-The RF and SGD showing low performance (below 80%) must leave the race.
-The GNB performs better with higher dimensionality.
-AB performs better with higher n-grams and DT performs better with a low dimensionality and low ngrams.
-A balanced model with a set of these last 3 classifiers could have as parameters n-grams=2 and a mid-size dimensionality.
+This illustrates a trade-off between the number of features and the number of n-grams.
+RF and SGD, performing below 80%, were eliminated.
+GNB performed better with higher dimensionality, AB with higher n-grams, and DT with lower dimensionality and n-grams.
+A balanced model incorporating these three classifiers could use 2-grams with mid-level dimensionality.

 Python code to reproduce this figure:
 ```python